-END OF YEAR SALE: Receive 40% OFF all Windows and Doors!
-Plus, 0% Interest for up to 12 months!
+BIG SUMMER SALE: 40% OFF all Windows and Doors!
+Plus, Special Financing for 12 months!
 Act Now!

 Congratulations!
 If you are reading this article, you have likely purchased a high quality, custom steel or fiberglass entry door from Guida Door & Window.
 This new door from Guida has been engineered to provide years of low-maintenance operation.
 The following instructions are a guideline to properly care for and maintain your door, particularly the finish, to ensure your door remains beautiful for many years to come.